 New on-set pictures

-This week, we finally got a bit more of a peek inside the upcoming movie.
+Last month, we finally got a bit more of a peek inside the upcoming movie.
 Warner Bros. released a bunch of stills, accompanied by some on set production shots.
 Take a look:

 Oh yeah, that’s Ana De Armas.
 She was in War Dogs last year.
 She’s good